hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 argument, then the program will use the 'default' loadFilter.
 If user doesnt want to filter any of the entities, then pass None wrt loadFiltersName.

-NOTE: For MFs EntityType corresponds to Equity, Money market, etc. One can use enttypes_list to get the currently known list of entity types.

 Search